putriimnida/putriimnida/README.md

 Hello!
-I'm Putri, a Bioinformatics Engineer intern
+I'm Putri

-I work with R, Nextflow, and Galaxy as a passionate beginner
+I work with R, command line, Nextflow, and Galaxy for genomics and bioinformatics as a passionate beginner

-Let's decode the mysteries of the human genome! 🧬 💻
+Let's decode the mysteries of human genome! 🧬 💻

 <!---
 putriimnida/putriimnida is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.